choria-legacy/mcollective-choria/README.md

 There is some more to do around ensuring that the status reports this tool base it's success or fail on are actually ones produced by Puppet Runs it started, Puppet now supports a per run unique report file, but the MCollective Puppet Agent is unaware of this.

-Additionally it does not yet support the new model of cached catalogs.